-This contemplative piece by composer Pascal Le Boeuf explores the theme the morality of eavesdropping, along with the following passages:
+This contemplative piece by composer Pascal Le Boeuf explores the theme the morality of eavesdropping and the following verses:

 Do not take to heart all the things that people say, lest you hear your servant cursing you.

 Therefore whatever you have said in the dark shall be heard in the light, and what you have whispered in private rooms shall be proclaimed on the housetops.

 For what have I to do with judging outsiders?
 Is it not those inside the church whom you are to judge?

 Artist Curated by

 3 Therefore, whatsoever ye have spoken in darkness shall be heard in the light; and that which ye have spoken in the ear in closets shall be proclaimed upon the housetops.

 12 For what have I to do to judge them also that are without? do not ye judge them that are within?